Top of Page

 The SCC applies to students at all times during the school day, while on school property, while traveling to and from school, at any school-related event, on any vehicle funded by CPS (such as a school bus), and while using the CPS network.1

-The SCC also applies to student behavior outside of school if: (1) a student engages in a Group 5 or 6 behavior, and (2) the behavior disrupts the educational process or orderly operation of the school.
+The SCC also applies to student behavior outside of school if: (1) a student engages in a Group 5 or 6 behavior, and (2) the behavior disrupts or may disrupt the educational process or orderly operation of the school.
 This includes seriously inappropriate behavior on social networking websites that disrupts or may disrupt the educational process or orderly operation of the school.

-To address inappropriate behavior, school administrators must comply with the Guidelines for Effective Discipline which shall be issued by the Office of Social & Emotional Learning.
+To address student behavior, school administrators must comply with the Guidelines for Effective Discipline which shall be issued by the Office of Social & Emotional Learning.
 At a minimum, a principal or their designee must:

 1. Redirect to correct behavior.
 All adults should redirect students to correct inappropriate behavior and minimize the likelihood of the behavior escalating or recurring.